DarriEy/CONFLUENCE/utils/README.md

 # Utilities

-Core utility modules that power model integration, optimization, data handling, and workflow orchestration in CONFLUENCE.
+Core utility modules that power model integration, optimization, data handling, and workflow orchestration in SYMFLUENCE.
 These modules expose clear interfaces and remain loosely coupled to support reliability and extensibility across scales.

 ---